Austin J. Tobin Plaza: Destruction

 On September 11, 2001, a terrorist attack unfolded at the World Trade Center site, and the plaza became an evacuation route for civilians attempting to escape the area.
 Firefighters directed a majority of the people who were evacuating to the mall located beneath the plaza via the lobby in the North Tower.
 Many people also evacuated the area by using the Vesey Street staircase, which connected the plaza to Vesey Street.

+During the attacks, the Muzak speakers were not switched off due to the evacuation of the World Trade Center, which allowed the music to continue to play under the overhangs of 4 and 5 World Trade Center.
+Muzak audibly continued to play on the plaza until the collapse of the World Trade Center cut the power supply.

 When 1 and 2 World Trade Center collapsed, about 600,000 tons of debris fell onto the plaza, crushing it.
 The plaza sustained heavy damage and was destroyed as a result of fires inside of the rubble in the hours after the attack.
 The Sphere and Cloud Fortress were recovered, but the latter was demolished in recovery efforts at the site.
 The Sphere is currently located in Liberty Park.

 The 1993 bombing memorial was heavily damaged during the September 11 attacks, and only a small segment of the fountain survived.
 The Sphere was heavily damaged and was relocated to Battery Park in 2002; it was moved to Liberty Park at the World Trade Center site in 2016.
 The Sphere is the only artwork from the original World Trade Center to survive the September 11 attacks and subsequent recovery effort.